apache/pdfbox-docs/content/2.0/faq.md

 The memory footprint depends on the PDF itself and on the resolution you use for rendering.
 Some possible options:

 - increase the `-Xmx` value when starting java
+- use a scratch file by loading files with this code `PDDocument.load(file, MemoryUsageSetting.setupTempFileOnly())`
 - be careful not to hold your images after rendering them, e.g. avoid putting all images of a PDF into a `List`
 - don't forgot to close your `PDDocument` objects
 - decrease the scale when calling `PDFRenderer.renderImage()`, or the dpi value when calling `PDFRenderer.renderImageWithDPI()`